 Incompletes: Incompletes are given only for extraordinary circumstances.
-For an incomplete to be given, the student must be passing the course and have completed the 80% or more of the assignments.
-Please see the University's grading policies: (https://catalog.utah.edu/#/policy/B12v3LX0G?bc=true&bcCurrent=Grading%20Policies&bcGroup=Grade%20Information&bcItemType=policies) for more detailed information about the approval of incomplete grades, including the deadline to complete the missing course materials.
+For an incomplete to be given, the student must be passing the course and have completed the majority of the assignments.
+Please see your registration guide for more detailed information about university policies governing the approval of incomplete grades.